- Prayer and Worship

 Each year, an estimated 17,000 vulnerable men, women and children are trafficked across our borders and then forced into slavery.
 Many are fleeing terrible situations in their home countries, and come to the United States to find a better life.
 Unfortunately, the nightmare often begins when they reach our shores.

 For over a decade, the United States Conference of Catholic Bishops (USCCB) has been a national leader in advocacy and education to eradicate sex and labor trafficking.
 For six years, USCCB and our partners provided intensive case management services to victims of human trafficking, assisting more than 2,232 survivors of trafficking and over 500 of their family members.
-Currently, we are concentrating on training and technical assistance so that victims can be identified, brought into safety, and ultimately we can help eradicate the horrible crime of modern day slavery.
+Currently, we are concentrating our efforts on training and technical assistance so that victims can be identified and brought into safety.
+Hopefully one day, we can eradicate the horrible crime of modern day slavery.

-Dignity of Work: With HHS Office of Planning, Research and Evaluation, ATP has launched a new program to provide employment services to a group of individuals who were not eligible for benefits previously.
+Dignity of Work: With HHS Office of Planning, Research and Evaluation, ATP has launched the Dignity of Work program to provide employment services to a group of individuals who were not eligible for benefits previously.
 This program will serve individuals who are pre-certified or received certification when they were not ready for employment services, and missed out on vital assistance to help them re-enter the legitimate workforce.
-ATP will be working with our network to provide employment services to these individuals, as they are identified around the country.
+The Dignity of Work program currently operates in Los Angeles (CA), Venice (FL), New York (NY), Louisville (KY), Boston (MA), Hartford (CT), and Houston (TX).
+The Anti-Trafficking Program will be working with our network to provide employment services to individuals in these cities, and as they are identified around the country.

 After Rescue - Evaluation of Strategies to Integrate Survivors of Trafficking: In partnership with Georgetown University, Institute for the Study of International Migration (ISIM), we received funding from the Department of Justice to conduct a 24-month research project to present a profile of survivors of human trafficking and to evaluate the effectiveness of interventions to stabilize, rehabilitate, and integrate them into the wider American society.
 We will be using data from our administration of the national per capita contract (funded by the U.S. Government's Department of Health and Human Services - HHS), as well collecting original & recent data, including on-site interviews with prior service providers and clients.
 The objective of the project is to better our understanding of the characteristics of trafficked victims and the efficacy of different intervention strategies in stabilizing their well-being.